Chocobozzz/PeerTube/support/doc/docker.md

 docker run -it --rm --name certbot -p 80:80 -v "$(pwd)/docker-volume/certbot/conf:/etc/letsencrypt" certbot/certbot certonly --standalone
 ```

-The docker-compose will automatically renew this certificate and reload nginx.
+A dedicated container in the docker-compose will automatically renew this certificate and reload nginx.

 #### Test your setup